 Mr Johann Go

-I am an MPhil Student in Political Theory.
-My academic interests lie broadly in moral and political philosophy.
-My current interests are in the broad area of global justice, particularly normative questions related to global health and migration.
+Johann's academic interests lie broadly in moral and political philosophy.
+His current interests are in the broad area of global justice, particularly normative questions related to global health and distributive justice.
+He is also interested in all aspects of applied and normative ethics, methodology in political philosophy, and the intersection between ethics and public policy.

-I am passionate about research and outreach, and have published peer-reviewed journal articles in a number of topics, as well as several pieces about philosophy in the mainstream media.
+Johann is passionate about research and philosophical outreach, and has published several peer-reviewed academic journal articles on a number of topics, as well as several pieces about philosophy in the mainstream media.
+He is presently Co-Convenor of Minorities and Philosophy (MAP) Oxford, and Vice-President of Philiminality.

 Teaching specialism, interests and experience